Jaival111/House-Price-Prediction-Model/README.md

 ## Dataset

 The dataset contains the following columns:
-- `Square_Feet`: Total area of the house in square feet.
+- `Avg.
+Area Income`: Average area of the house in square feet.
+- `Avg.
+Area House Age`: Average age of the house in years.
-- `Bedrooms`: Number of bedrooms.
+- `Avg.
+Area Number of Rooms`: Average number of rooms.
-- `Bathrooms`: Number of bathrooms.
+- `Avg.
+Area Number of Bedrooms`: Average number of bedrooms.
-- `Age`: Age of the house in years.
+- `Area Population` : Population of the area.
-- `Location`: Categorical feature representing the location of the house.
+- `Address`: Categorical feature representing the location of the house.
 - `Price`: The target variable, representing the house price.

 > Note: Ensure that the data is clean and free from any missing values before running the model.